 Enter the ECU Research Ethics Management System and complete the Proportional Review Checklist.

 Please note that REMS is best accessed using Chrome or Firefox browsers.
+Do you have staff and student profiles?
+See how to manage multiple log-ins in Office 365 with Chrome.

 All animal research project must first be checked within the Proportional Review Checklist.
 If your work requires full animal ethics review you will receive an automated email notifying you of this decision and taken to STREAM where you will complete your application.
 Visit the applying for animal ethics approval web page for more information, if notified by the Proportional Review Checklist.